Distribution data supplied by the Ocean Biodiversity Information System (OBIS). To interrogate UK data visit the NBN Atlas.Map Help

 Refers to the increased levels of nitrogen, phosphorus and silicon in the marine environment.
 Nutrient enrichment from pollution and other sources can lead to an increase in algal blooms.
 In turn, this can lead to periods of deoxygenation (see deoxygenation pressure).
 No evidence on the effect of nutrient enrichment specific to this species was found.
 However, the species is considered to be 'Not sensitive' at the pressure benchmark that assumes compliance with WFD criteria for good status.

-Organic enrichment encourages the productivity of suspension and deposit feeding detrivores and allows species to colonize the affected area to take advantage of the enhanced food.
+Organic enrichment encourages the productivity of suspension and deposit-feeding detrivores and allows species to colonize the affected area to take advantage of the enhanced food.
 Suspended organic material in the water column will eventually settle on the seabed.
 However, this has the potential to deoxidize the benthic environment due to the decomposition of the material causing hypoxia (Riera et al., 2013).
 Sepia officinalis is mostly a mobile demersal species and will probably avoid areas if hypoxia.
-Therefore the pressure for this species at this benchmark is likely to be ‘Not Sensitive’ (see de-oxygenation).
+Therefore, this species at this benchmark is likely to be ‘Not Sensitive’ (see de-oxygenation).

 |Use / to open/close text displayed||Resistance||Resilience||Sensitivity|